BIG-SA/BASH-Intro-2018/notes/2_filters.md

 ## Selecting a column

 Sometimes we want to dig a little deeper through a file, and we can extract one or more columns from any delimited file using the filter `cut`.
-By default, it looks for `<tab>` separated columns, but this can be set to any delimiter we can imagine.
+By default `cut` looks for `<tab>` separated columns, but this can be set to any delimiter.
-Let's try to grab just the first column, except we know that this has thousands of lines, so let's use our amazing skills to just look at the first few lines.
+Let's try to grab just the first column, except this has thousands of lines, so let's use our amazing skills to just look at the first few lines using the pipe in a very common way.

 ```
 cut -f1  BDGP6_genes.gtf | head
 ```

-This will have set the first column to `stdout`, wherever a `<tab>`-separated line was found.
+This will have sent the first column to `stdout`, wherever a `<tab>`-separated line was found.
 Where no `<tab>` symbol was found, this will have sent the whole line to `stdout`.
 By default we're using the `<tab>` symbol as the delimiter, so check the help or man page to *see if you can find a way to stop cut printing any lines that don't contain a delimiter.*

-Now, we've found out how to extract the chromosome information from this file, which is what the first column holds, let's try and do something useful.
+Now we've found out how to extract the chromosome information from this file, which is what the first column holds, let's try and do something useful.

 ## Summarising data using `uniq`